-- 708.33-1.
-The Court may terminate the parental rights of a parent after the parent has given his or her consent.
+708.33-1.
+The Court may suspend or terminate the parental rights of a parent after the parent has given his or her consent.
 When such voluntary consent is given and the Department has submitted a court report pursuant to section 708.38, the Court may proceed immediately to a dispositional hearing.

 708.33-2.
-The Court may accept a voluntary consent to termination of parental rights only if the parent appears personally at the hearing and gives his or her consent to the termination of his or her parental rights.
-The Court may accept the consent only after the judge has explained the effect of termination of parental rights and has questioned the parent, and/or has permitted counsel who represents any of the parties to question the parent, and is satisfied that the consent is informed and voluntary.
-If the Court finds that it would be difficult or impossible for the parent to appear in person at the hearing, the Court may allow the parent to appear by telephone or live audiovisual means. - 708.33-3.
-If in any proceeding to terminate parental rights voluntarily any party has reason to doubt the capacity of a parent to give informed and voluntary consent to the termination, he or she shall so inform the Court.
-The Court shall then inquire into the capacity of that parent in any appropriate way and shall make a finding as to whether or not the parent is capable of giving informed and voluntary consent to the termination.
-If in the Court's discretion a person is found incapable of knowingly and voluntarily consenting to the termination of their parental rights, the Court shall dismiss the voluntary proceedings without prejudice.
-That dismissal shall not preclude an involuntary termination of the parent's rights. - 708.33-4.
-A parent who has executed a consent under this section may withdraw the consent for any reason at any time prior to the entry of a final order terminating parental rights. - 708.33-5.
-Any consent given under this section prior to or within ten (10) days after the birth of the child is not valid. - 708.33-6.
-The parties may agree to attend peacemaking to establish an agreement regarding post-voluntary termination of parental rights contact with a birth parent, birth sibling, or other birth relative of the child.
+The Court may accept a voluntary consent to suspension or termination of parental rights only if the parent appears personally at the hearing and gives his or her consent to the suspension or termination of his or her parental rights.
+The Court may accept the consent only after the judge has explained the effect of suspension or termination of parental rights and has questioned the parent, and/or has permitted counsel who represents any of the parties to question the parent, and is satisfied that the consent is informed and voluntary.
+If the Court finds that it would be difficult or impossible for the parent to appear in person at the hearing, the Court may allow the parent to appear by telephone or live audiovisual means.

+708.33-3.
+If in any proceeding to suspend or terminate parental rights voluntarily any party has reason to doubt the capacity of a parent to give informed and voluntary consent to the suspension or termination, he or she shall so inform the Court.
+The Court shall then inquire into the capacity of that parent in any appropriate way and shall make a finding as to whether or not the parent is capable of giving informed and voluntary consent to the suspension or termination.
+If in the Court's discretion a person is found incapable of knowingly and voluntarily consenting to the suspension or termination of their parental rights, the Court shall dismiss the voluntary proceedings without prejudice.
+That dismissal shall not preclude an involuntary suspension or termination of the parent's rights.